everestial/phase-extender/README.md

    - are aimed at preparing long range haplotype but not necessarily genome wide.
    - prepare the RBPhased haplotype blocks based on multiple input "BAM" and "VCF" files for a single sample and/or trios.
 The increase in the size of phased haplotype blocks only depends upon multiple BAM files, or multiple sets of longer reads from the same individual.

 For specimen that don't have multiple genomic and rnaseq sources, reference haplotype panel the existing RBphase method is only able to yield short range haplotypes.
 Even with multiple bam inputs these tools are still not aimed at preparing the haplotype genome wide, but rather are limited at preparing long streches of haplotype for certain part of a genome.
 Additionally, these RBphase tools do not have method to solve phase state between two adjacent haplotype blocks that are not spanned by sequence reads (in a sample) i.e there is not method incorporated to transfer readbackphased haplotype data information across population of samples.
+Another issue with haplotype phasing is switch errors and can be quite costly when phase state are wrongly assigned.
+RBphasing method is able to yeild higher variants per haplotype block thus making phase-Extender a better method and tool when working with genotype with higher heterozygosity (out crossing population and hybrids).

 With increase in the size of PE (paired end) reads from illumina and availability of longer sequences from PacBio, it is possible to prepare short range haplotypes that span more than 2 heterozygous site in the genome.
 Thus, the issue with "2^n" problem can be overcome by first preparing RBphased haplotype blocks along the genome, and next by joining the two consecutive blocks in a sample one at a time.
 The size of RBphased blocks also increases with increase in heterozygosity in the genome thereby making this method more suitable for highly heterozygous populations.
 And, there is always more information in RBphased haplotype compared with a single SNP or InDel thereby overcoming the issues with switcherrors when preparing the long range haplotype in heterozygous population.

 Existing haplotype phasing tools (that use RBphase and non-RBphase method) are oriented towards organism that have large genotype data and several haplotype reference panels available.
 For non-model organism these methods are therefore sub-optimal.
 RBphasing provides some phasing benefits because the phase state along short blocks can be readily extracted.
 However, converting the short haplotype fragments to longer haplotype strings can be challenging due to small sample size, low coverage within each sample, lack of enough genotype data, absence of reference panels in emerging research models. **phASE-Extender** overcomes these limitations by using the short range RBphased haplotype blocks from several samples that have several haplotype break points. **phase-Extender** is aimed at filling this technical gap by using the short fragments haplotypes among several samples, where the breakpoint of one sample is bridged by several other samples.

 **phASE-Extender** starts with already prepared RBphased haplotype blocks of several individuals at once and joins the two RBphased blocks for a single sample at once using overlapping phase states in other samples of the pool.
 Thus it is possible to solve the haplotype breakpoints by transfering the phase information between samples that belong to same family, populaton or species. *So, if we have a pool of several samples that have RBphased haplotypes, each sample will have several non-overlapping breakpoints among the samples.
 We can solve the phase state between two consecutive blocks (of one sample at a time) by computing the likelyhood of the phase states (parallel vs. alternate configuration).
 Likelihood of each configuration is computed by using the observed phase state in other samples that bridge that breakpoint position.* In **phASE-Extender** we use first order markov chain to compute the relationship between two consecutive haplotype blocks by preparing first order transition matrix from all the nucleotides of former haplotype block to all the nucelotides in the later haplotype block.
 We then compute cumulative likelyhood estimates of haplotype states for both the possible configuration.
 The phase state of two consecutive haplotype blocks is then extended if the `computed log2 (likelihood)` of either configuration is above the `threshold log2(likelihood) cutoff`.
 Using RBphase method we can therefore use small sample size to accurately predict the proper haplotype state.

-**
-Another problem with emerging models is - switch errors and for the specimen with  higher heterozygosity (out crossing population and hybrids) switch errors can lead to further complicative problem with genomic analyses.

-So, **phase-Extender** can be used with any RBphased input haplotype file given it meets the appropriate data structure.
-**

 ## Input data